GlassROM/dual-boot-guide/GUIDE.md

 Check the installed `bootctl --help` output before running the command.
 Current upstream `bootctl` documents `--variables=yes|no` as the option controlling whether firmware boot-loader variables are touched.
 Older releases document `--no-variables`.
 [13]

-Last choice: use GRUB.
+Use GRUB when the boot layout requires GRUB.

 ```text id="kq6ol7"
 Firmware or shim → GRUB → Linux
 ```

-Use GRUB when the setup requires it:
+GRUB is appropriate when:

 ```text id="djslkh"
 distribution expects GRUB